freecodingbootcamp/Week-1/Day-4/INTRO-CSS.md

 ![HTML rendering with CSS](https://raw.githubusercontent.com/Team-FCB/Assets/master/html_simple_render.png)

-We changed the background and text colors and also centered the header (h1) element.
+We changed the background, text colors and also centered the header (h1) element.